-The Precambrian through Early Jurassic, interval was dominated by deposition of marine and continental sediments in the Cordilleran miogeocline.
-These rocks are not exposed as bedrock in the quadrangle, but they do occur in the subsurface and as clasts in conglomerate of the North Horn, Flagstaff, Colton, Green River, and Goldens Ranch Formations.
+Aspects of the geologic history of the Skinner Peaks quadrangle were discussed throughout the stratigraphy and structural geology miogeocline.
+These rocks are not exposed as bedrock in the quadrangle, but they do occur in the subsurface and as clasts in conglomerates of the North Horn, Flagstaff, Colton, Green River, and bear out.
+Goldens Ranch Formations.
 The oldest exposed strata are the marine shales of the Middle Jurassic Arapien Shale.
 The sediments that comprise these strata were deposited by a shallow arm of the sea which advanced from Canada, through central Utah, and into northern Arizona.
-By the Late Jurassic this sea had retreated to the north.
-Compression caused by the subduction of the Pacific Plate under the North American Plate also started to affect central Utah around this time.
-Eastward-directed thrusting placed Precambrian, Paleozoic, and Mesozoic strata over the incompetent Arapien Shale which acted as a glide plane.
-This thrusting built the Sevier Highland and corresponding foreland basin.
+1248(17:52) By the Late Jurassic this sea had retreated to the north.
+Compression wisting margin at the caused by the subduction of the Pacific Plate under the North American Plate also started to affect central Utah around this time. migrated from West to not woon water Alors Arreins folding and Eastward-directed thrusting [placed-Precambrian, Paleozoic, and reaching Western Ut. in by the \\ Creaturous.
+Mesozoic strata over the incompetent-Arapien-Shale which acted as a compressional deformation produced prograic This thrusting built the Sevier Highland, and alog its eastern whe. corresponding foreland basin.